tpatil0412/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
 This machine learning algorithm helps to decide whether a transaction is a fraud or a genuine transaction.
+Implemented feature selection by performing Principal Component Analysis (PCA) to choose principal components of the data that explained 99% of the variance in the data set.
+Applied classification algorithms like Classification decision tree, Logistic regression, KNN, SVM, Random forest to predict the class of the transaction with an accuracy range of 95% to 97%.
+Predicted the total amount in a transaction by implementing Regression decision tree with an accuracy of 96.13%.